richardcui18/MIA_in_KD/README.md

 ```

 ## Analysis with Ensemble
-To ensemble multiple student models or ensemble multiple privacy-preserving distillation methods (in which case the original student model should be passed in the "teacher" fields and the student models distilled from privacy-preserving distillation methods should be passed in the "student" fields), you can use the following for ensemble analysis:
+To ensemble multiple student models or ensemble multiple privacy-preserving distillation methods (in which case the original student model should be passed in the "teacher" fields and the student models distilled from privacy-preserving distillation methods should be passed in the "student" fields), you can use the following command for ensemble analysis:

 ```bash
 python analysis_ensemble.py \